-Status: → Recognition by FINMA as a minimum regulatory standard on 27 March 2024 → Entry into force: 1 January 2025 (simultaneous with final Basel III standards)
+Recognition by FINMA as a minimum regulatory standard on 27 March 2024

+→ In force since: 1 January 2025 (simultaneous with final Basel III standards)

 - Reduction of the minimum requirements for investment property mortgage loans. - Repeal of the tighter requirements imposed in 2019 and standardisation of the specifications for all property types: - Minimum down payment: 10%; - Maximum amortisation period to two thirds of the collateral value: 15 years.